kesavSaiVikash/To-Do/README.md

-#react #materialui #fun

-Created a Todo List 🚀 with MaterialUI.
+- Created a Todo List with React and MaterialUI.

-🎁 Also added DELETE functionality and Responsive design🕺.
+- Also added DELETE functionality and Responsive design.

-What extra features can a Todo list have 🤔
-Check it out guys!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).